mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 I'll call the "container design"), and instantiating copies of the original circuit in the container design.
 Depending on which mode the user selects, the authors state that either each "sequential gate" will be replaced by three copies and a voter, or "triplicated voters" will be inserted.
-What happens in the optimisation stage is not clear as the authors do not elaborate at all, but they do state it's only relevant for ASICs and involves "gate sizing".
+What happens in the optimisation stage is not clear as Benites does not elaborate at all, but he does state it's only relevant for ASICs and involves "gate sizing".
 For verification, Benites uses a combination of fault-injection simulation (where SEUs are intentionally injected into the simulation), and formal verification through equivalence checking.
 Equivalence checking involves the use of Boolean satisfiability solvers ("SAT solvers") to mathematically prove one circuit is equivalent to another.
+Benites key verification contribution is identifying a more optimal way to use equivalence checking to verify fine-grained TMR.
+#TODO("")

 One of the most important takeaways from these works are related to clock synchronisation.
 The authors interestingly choose to not replicate clocks or asynchronous reset lines, which they state is due to clock